OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 ---

-## 1. Sleep 7 to 9 Hours Every Nigh
+## 1. Sleep 7 to 9 Hours Every Night

 Sleep is not optional.
 It's much more important than you imagine.
 During sleep, your body consolidates memory, regulates hormones, repairs tissue and clears metabolic waste from the brain through the glymphatic system.
 This cleaning process, driven by cerebrospinal fluid flowing through channels that open during sleep, is one of the most impactful neuroscience discoveries of the past decade.